njones61/ce547/docs/unit1/02_head/head_class.md

 ![img.png](images/flow_net.png){width="700px"}

-Calculate the elevatin head, pressure head, and total head at points A, B, and C.
+Calculate the elevation head, pressure head, and total head at points A, B, and C.

 For both part 1 and part 2, you can use the following Excel files to assist with your calculations.